 GET A FREE PRICE QUOTE

 The E-Class is the quintessential Mercedes-Benz.
 There are a variety of models and powertrains available, ranging from turbo diesels, V-6 sedans, and powerful V-8 coupes and AMG wagons.
-With a redesign for 2014, the E-Class competes with the BMW 5-Series, Audi A6, and the Cadillac CTS.
+With a redesign for 2014, the E-Class competes with the Cadillac ATS, BMW 5-Series, and the Audi A6.

 See our 2014 Mercedes-Benz E Class review for pricing with options, specifications, and gas mileage ratings